Counter-monotonic Risk Sharing with Heterogeneous Distortion Risk Measures: Risk-seeking agents

 \subsection{Sharing a constant payoff}

-We take a closer look at the case $\X=L^+$ and the when the aggregate risk $X$ is a constant.
-In this case, Theorem \ref{thm:convex} implies that a class of Pareto-optimal allocations is specified by $X_i=\mathbb{1}_{A_{i}}$ for $i\in [n]$, where $(A_1,\dots, A_n)\in \Pi_n$ satisfies $\dsquare_{i=1}^{n}h_i(1)=\sum_{i=1}^{n}h_i(\mathbb{P}(A_i))$; see Proposition \ref{prop:power} below.
-As we can see, the optimal allocation depends not on the constant value of $X$, but on the functions $h_i$, which capture each agent's risk preferences.
-Specifically, each agent $i$ faces a probability $\mathbb{P}(A_i)$ of bearing the total loss.
-This result has an intuitive economic explanation.
-Since all agents in the pool are risk seeking, they are inclined to gamble by betting on which of the events ${A_1},\dots,A_n$ will occur.
-Essentially, the problem boils down to a ``probability sharing'' problem.
-It is natural to conjecture that the more risk-seeking agent is willing to accept a higher likelihood of bearing the total loss, and we will make this formal in the next result, which examines a specific case involving agents with convex power functions, illustrating how they gamble against each other to distribute the random loss.
+We take a closer look at the case $\X=L^+$ and when the aggregate risk $X$ is a constant.
+By \eqref{eq:convex1} and the positive homogeneity of distortion risk metrics, we set $X=1$ without loss of generality.
+In this case, Theorem \ref{thm:convex} implies that a class of Pareto-optimal allocations takes the form of $X_i=\mathbb{1}_{A_{i}}$ for $i\in [n]$, where $(A_1,\dots, A_n)\in \Pi_n$ satisfies $\dsquare_{i=1}^{n}h_i(1)=\sum_{i=1}^{n}h_i(\mathbb{P}(A_i))$.
+As we can see, the optimal partition depends entirely on the agents' distortion functions $h_i$, which capture their individual risk preferences.
+Thus, in a setting with no aggregate uncertainty, the optimal allocation assigns to each risk-seeking agent $i$ a probability $\mathbb{P}(A_i)$ of bearing the total loss.
+This highlights a key economic feature of risk sharing among risk-seeking agents: optimal allocations concentrate the loss rather than diversify it, and each agent receives a ``probability share'' of the full loss according to the structure of the solution.
+Essentially, the problem boils down to a ``probability sharing'' problem among agents with different attitudes toward risk.
+It is therefore natural to conjecture that an efficient sharing rule tends to assign higher probabilities of bearing the loss to agents with stronger risk–seeking preferences.
+However, as shown in Proposition \ref{prop:power}, such monotonicity can fail in the case of two agents.
+The following result focuses on agents whose preferences are represented by convex power distortions, and it illustrates how the agents' attitudes toward risk shape the structure of an optimal allocation within this particular class.